tmoraru/prometheus-grafana-ansible/README.md

 ```
 <br>

-## Steps from Scratche based on my Documentation
+## Steps from Scratch based on my Documentation

 * Create a repo called  ``` prometheus-grafana-ansible ```